 10. The trees (including guard rows if applicable) must be cut down at the end of the trial period.
 Plant matter remaining at the end of the trial must be destroyed.
 Stumps and root systems must either be mechanically destroyed on site or removed and destroyed.
 The trial site must be tilled and any developing suckers after tillage must be destroyed.

 11. All retained seedlings and plant material, including the excess from transplanting and harvesting, must be stored appropriately in clearly labelled and secure containers.
 These containers must be kept separate from other seed and plant material.
 These requirements also apply to non-modified seedlings and plant material harvested from trial sites.
 A secure container must be designed to minimize the potential for a spill or dissemination.
 Each container must be labelled "PNT material – Do not mix".
 In the event of any accidental spill or dissemination of material, the PBO must be immediately notified.

 12. The trial site and isolation distance must be monitored twice a week during the period of flowering and budburst, and monthly during the growing season of the trial period.
 All suckers, precocious inflorescences and trees of same or related species that are not part of the trial must be removed and destroyed.

 13. During the post-trial growing seasons the trial site, and the 15 metre zone is subject to monitoring (Please see section "Reproductive Isolation").
-Site monitoring must occur at least monthly to ensure that all volunteers, suckers and related species are removed and destroyed.
+Site monitoring must occur at least once in the summer and once in the fall to ensure that all volunteers, suckers and related species are removed and destroyed.